Game Preview: Warriors at Lakers - 1/21/19 | Golden State Warriors

 GSW: Damian Jones (left pectoral surgery) is out.
 Team Notes

-LAL: LeBron James (groin), Rajon Rondo (hand), and Moritz Wagner (knee) are TBD.
+LAL: LeBron James (groin), Lonzo Ball (ankle), Rajon Rondo (hand), and Moritz Wagner (knee) are TBD.
 Team Notes

 DRAY ON MLK DAY